Lately, the real-estate market in Copenhagen has been very interesting for me.

 I’m not going to say I understand what is happening above.
 I wanted the data, and I found the fastest way to get that data out.
 Maybe some other day, I’ll get back to analysing why the model is the way it is.
 But basically this is how it works:

-1. the artifact here called bus_stop is associated with an artifact called highway
+is associated with an artifact calledhighway

-3. Once the value is obtained, it prints it for creating a stationary dataset.
+in it. - Once the value is obtained, it prints it for creating a stationary dataset.

 I copy-pasted it to a text editor once done to create a structured dataset.
 If you are interested in knowing more, I’ll urge you to devour the link to the wiki page I have linked earlier and here.